kumaratul60/javascript-interview/Throttle/throttle.md

 - **Debounce:** "Wait until I'm finished (pause) to fire."
 - **Throttle:** "Fire right now, then don't talk to me again for a few seconds."
   Every implementation of Throttling has specific "traps" or pitfalls.
-Depending on which one you use, you might lose data, break your UI, or cause memory leaks.
+Depending on which one you use, you might lose data, break your UI, or cause memory leaks(Temporary memory retention due to closures (released after timer completes)
+  ).

 Here is the breakdown of pitfalls for each version in **.md** format.